Sponsor a Refugee

 G5 is a popular route to sponsorship for Canadians with relatives they want to sponsor, but it has at times been slower than the SAH route.
 It is a good idea to check with sponsorship facilitators to determine the latest trends in processing times.

-Remember!
-Ottawa's sponsorship facilitators are either non-profit settlement organizations, faith communities or advocacy groups.
-They are fueled by the energy and dedication of a small number of staff or volunteers, all of whom are priceless resources stretched beyond capacity in recent months.
-Also, the rules and quotas for sponsorship have been in flux since the Syrian refugee response effort began.
-It is a struggle to keep up with the latest developments while serving dozens of sponsorship groups, and several SAHs go through periods of not taking on new groups.
+Remember, Ottawa's sponsorship facilitators are either non-profit settlement organizations, faith communities or advocacy groups.
+They are fuelled by the energy and dedication of a small number of staff or volunteers, all of whom are priceless resources and most of whom are working at or beyond capacity.
+Also, the guidelines and eligibilities for sponsorship frequently change, making it a struggle to keep up with the latest developments.
+It is not uncommon for a sponsorship facilitator to go through periods of not taking on new groups.

-Before you contact a sponsorship facilitator: Respect their time and do your homework first.
-Read the information on Sponsoring Refugees at www.rstp.ca — especially their FAQ page — to make sure you are acquainted with the basics of sponsorship.
+Before you contact a sponsorship facilitator, please respect their time and do your homework first.
+Read the information on sponsoring refugees at www.rstp.ca — especially the FAQ page — to make sure you are acquainted with the basics of sponsorship before reaching out.